Probing Neutral Triple Gauge Couplings via $ZZ$ Production at $e^+e^-$ Colliders with Machine Learning: Introduction

-Previous studies have mainly focused on analyses of $Z\ga$ production\,\cite{Ellis:2025ghl}-\cite{Ellis:2019zex}\cite{nTGC-other}.\ However, these cannot probe the pure $Z$ boson nTGC $ZZZ^*$.\ For this purpose, we study in the present work a different reaction process, $e^+ e^- \!\!\ito\hsm ZZ$ with on-shell final-state $Z$ bosons, which can probe $ZZZ^*$ and $ZZ\gamma^*$ nTGCs.\ The final-state $Z$ bosons decay dominantly through the charged-fermion channels and invisible channels\footnote{ We note that at $e^+ e^-$ colliders, in contrast to $pp$ colliders, it is possible to make a kinematic selection of invisible decays of on-shell $Z$ bosons ($Z\ito \nu\bar{\nu}$) in the mixed final states $ZZ \ito \ell\bar{\ell}/q\bar{q} + \nu\bar{\nu}\hs$.}$\!$, $Z\ito q\bar{q},\ell\bar{\ell},\nu\bar{\nu}\hs$, whose angular distributions can be used to suppress the SM backgrounds and enhance the sensitivities of probes of the nTGCs.\ We demonstrate in our analysis how the sensitivities of probes of nTGCs can be enhanced by using polarized electron and positron ($e^\mp$) beams and by using machine learning to optimize the discriminatory power of the 4-body final states from $ZZ$ decays.\footnote{ In passing, we note that a recent preprint\,\cite{XeeZZ} studied $ZZ$ production at $e^+e^-$ colliders, but differs substantially from our work.\ It did not study the $ZZZ^*$ coupling because it considered only the four operators $\mO_{\hsmx\tilde{B}W}^{},\hs\mO_{\!B\tilde{W}}^{},\hs \mO_{\!\tilde{W}W}^{},\hs \mO_{\hsm\!\tilde{B}B}^{}$ that do not contribute to the $ZZZ^*$ vertex, as shown in our Table\,\ref{tab:1}.\ Moreover, the operators $\mO_{\!\tilde{W}W}^{}$ and $\mO_{\hsm\!\tilde{B}B}^{}$ have zero contribution to the $ZZ\gamma^*$ vertex as well, whereas $\mO_{\!B\tilde{W}}^{}$ gives the same $ZZ\gamma^*$ contribution as $\mO_{\hsmx\tilde{B}W}^{}$ (up to a trivial overall minus sign as shown in our Table\,\ref{tab:1}).\ Hence, Ref.\,\cite{ XeeZZ} effectively studied only the $ZZ\gamma^*$ coupling generated by $\mO_{\hsmx\tilde{B}W}^{}$, and could not study any correlations between different nTGCs as we do.\ Finally, it did not study the probe of any related nTGC form factors, which is a major subject of our work.}
+Previous studies have mainly focused on analyses of $Z\ga$ production\,\cite{Ellis:2025ghl}-\cite{Ellis:2019zex}\cite{nTGC-other}.\footnote{ In passing, we note that a recent preprint\,\cite{XeeZZ} studied $ZZ$ production at $e^+e^-$ colliders, but differs substantially from our work.\ It did not study the $ZZZ^*$ coupling because it considered only the four operators $\mO_{\hsmx\tilde{B}W}^{},\hs\mO_{\!B\tilde{W}}^{},\hs \mO_{\!\tilde{W}W}^{},\hs \mO_{\hsm\!\tilde{B}B}^{}$ that do not contribute to the $ZZZ^*$ vertex, as shown in our Table\,\ref{tab:1}.\ Moreover, the operators $\mO_{\!\tilde{W}W}^{}$ and $\mO_{\hsm\!\tilde{B}B}^{}$ have zero contribution to the $ZZ\gamma^*$ vertex as well, whereas $\mO_{\!B\tilde{W}}^{}$ gives the same $ZZ\gamma^*$ contribution as $\mO_{\hsmx\tilde{B}W}^{}$ (up to a trivial overall minus sign as shown in our Table\,\ref{tab:1}).\ Hence, Ref.\,\cite{ XeeZZ} effectively studied only the $ZZ\gamma^*$ coupling generated by $\mO_{\hsmx\tilde{B}W}^{}$, and could not study any correlations between different nTGCs as we do.\ Finally, it did not study the probe of any related nTGC form factors, which is a major subject of our work.}\ However, these cannot probe the pure $Z$ boson nTGC $ZZZ^*$.\ For this purpose, we study in the present work a different reaction process, $e^+ e^- \!\!\ito\hsm ZZ$ with on-shell final-state $Z$ bosons, which can probe $ZZZ^*$ and $ZZ\gamma^*$ nTGCs.\ The final-state $Z$ bosons decay dominantly through the charged-fermion channels and invisible channels\footnote{ We note that at $e^+ e^-$ colliders, in contrast to $pp$ colliders, it is possible to make a kinematic selection of invisible decays of on-shell $Z$ bosons ($Z\ito \nu\bar{\nu}$) in the mixed final states $ZZ \ito \ell\bar{\ell}/q\bar{q} + \nu\bar{\nu}\hs$.}$\!$, $Z\ito q\bar{q},\ell\bar{\ell},\nu\bar{\nu}\hs$, whose angular distributions can be used to suppress the SM backgrounds and enhance the sensitivities of probes of the nTGCs.\ We demonstrate in our analysis how the sensitivities of probes of nTGCs can be significantly enhanced by using machine learning to optimize the discriminatory power of the 4-body final states from $ZZ$ decays.\ We show that using polarized electron and positron ($e^\mp$) beams can further increase the sensitivity reaches of probes of nTGCs.\ Moreover, we find that the optimal sensitivity bounds on the nTGC correlations are given by the mixed setup including both the unpolarized operation of $e^-e^+$ collisions and the follow-up polarized operation.